-The new releases of Census 2000 data offers good data opportunities to utilize and update the HTR market data.
-For instance, the 2001 RNA study could only provide Census 2000- based proportion of Asian and Hispanic ethnic population at the zipcode level but not that for non-English language as the HTR group.
-The new releases from the Census2000 data can now be used to update this data with specific language data.
+The new releases of Census 2000 data offer opportunities to utilize and update the HTR market data.
+For instance, the 2001 RNA study could provide Census 2000-based proportions of Asian and Hispanic ethnic populations at the zip code level but not proportions for non-English speaking households as a HTR group.
+The new releases from the Census 2000 data can now be used to update these data with specific language data.
 Similarly, moderate income target zip code data can be updated using new income information from the Census.

-Additionally, experience with using the 2001 RNA study rural zipcode data suggests that program managers need to be provided with additional information to help them better target rural market.
-The rural zipcode list is based on available list of rural areas as defined by Federal and State grant programs.
-Some of the questionable cases of zipcodes identified as rural can be checked to confirm or reevaluate them as rural based on the best workable definition available for rural areas by service territories.
+Additionally, experience with using the 2001 RNA study rural zip code data suggests that program managers need to be provided additional information to help them better target the rural market.
+The rural zip code list is based on an available list of rural areas as defined by Federal and State grant programs.
+Some of the questionable cases of zip codes identified as rural can be checked to confirm or reevaluate them as rural based on the best workable definition available for rural areas by service territories.
 Another part of this data clean-up process will be to identify point zips from area zips, which can provide added value for program delivery purposes.

 The study will provide actionable support tools that will aid in identifying the HTR market.
-Such tools will include provision of zipcode-based listing of target markets and hard copy full-size maps for these markets.
-Also, and any new information on HTR market behavior, attitudes, and consumption patterns will be provided.
-Such a data is expected to come from new RASS and CEUS saturation studies currently going on.
+The tools will include provision of zip code-based listings of target markets and maps for these markets.